 Edinburgh Ghost Stories to tell this Halloween

 Old ghosts, new ghosts, spectres, poltergeists, ghouls and banshees – you name it, Edinburgh has them all.
 Our city is known as one of the most haunted in the world.
-With tortured souls and wronged victims determined to leave their mark on the living.
+With spooky graveyards filled with tales of tortured souls and wronged victims determined to leave their mark on the living.
 So in celebration of Halloween, a night when paranormal activity is at its highest, we thought we’d share these Edinburgh ghost stories.
 Guaranteed to send shivers down your spine.

 The Headless Woman Of Bruntsfield